GilenW/CSE151A_FINAL_PROJECT/final_report.md

-# Introduction
+# INTRODUCTION

 Layoffs have become a sensitive but recurring topic after covid-19.
 Especially in the field of technology, undergrads like us are frequently receiving information about our ideal future working companies going through massive layoff.
 Layoff shows it’s tendency of growing after covid-19 which caused financial shortage and lack of fundings.
 The emergence of Chat GPT and other AI tools give companies more motivation to shift from human resources to investments in AI.
 Also, critics claim 2023’s massive layoff generated rewarding rewards from wall street such as the growth of stock price and thus leads to the loop of layoff increasement.
 To further understand the correlation behind layoff and various aforementioned factors, we carefully selected a dataset consist of companies’ information with detailed layoff record from 2019 to 2023, aiming to provide insight for undergrads and individuals who concerns what factors causes a company to consider layoff and the specific time of their action.